Health care: Home and community care

 With obesity in children rapidly becoming a major concern, health services often set up programs in schools aimed at educating children about nutritional eating habits, making physical education a requirement and teaching young adolescents to have a positive self-image.

 Ratings

-Health care ratings are ratings or evaluations of health care used to evaluate the process of care and health care structures and/or outcomes of health care services.
+Health care ratings are ratings or evaluations of health care used to evaluate the process of care and health care structures or outcomes of health care services.
 This information is translated into report cards that are generated by quality organizations, nonprofit, consumer groups and media.
-This evaluation of quality is based on measures of: